dealloc/adventure-template/README.md

 > [!IMPORTANT]
 > See https://paizo.com/pathfinder to learn more about Pathfinder.
 Paizo Inc. does not guarantee compatibility, and does not endorse this product.

+If you use this template, I'd love to hear from you!
+It's always fun to see what people do with my work.

+I'd also appreciate being credited if relevant <3

 # What's inside
 - [automated publishing](#automated-publishing)
 - [convenient styling](#convenient-styling)